Sierra Skye Flaunts Smoking-Hot Body In Workout Bra & Tight Shorts

 Sierra Skye looked ready for the weekend in her latest social media share.
 The popular influencer uploaded a snap to her Instagram account that saw her looking fabulous in a workout bra with a matching pair of biker shorts while she struck a pose at home.

 Sierra’s set was a mottled grey color.
-The bra featured a low-cut neckline that flashed her cleavage.
-It had a wide bottom edge that cinched around her ribs, drawing the eye to her slender waistline.
+The bra featured a low-cut neckline that flashed her cleavage and it had a wide bottom edge that cinched around her ribs, drawing the eye to her slender waistline.
 The shorts were form-fitting and had a mid-rise waistband.

 The model’s post consisted of a single photo.
 Sierra did not indicate where she was when the picture was taken, but she appeared to be at home.
 She stood in a doorway looking outside.

-The snap captured Sierra from a slight angle as she faced to camera.
+The snap captured Sierra from a slight angle as she faced the camera.
 She was looking at something off to the side with a serious expression on her face.
 She held one hand near the waistband of her shorts, calling attention to her flat tummy and curvy hips.
 Her smooth, bronzed skin looked flawless as it glowed in the outside light.

 Sierra might have been wearing a casual outfit, but her hair and makeup looked glamorous.
-She wore he hair pulled up in a high ponytail with loose curls falling around her shoulders.
+She wore her hair pulled up in a high ponytail with loose curls falling around her shoulders.
 Her eyes looked to be framed with sculpted brows, thick lashes, and smoky eye shadow.
 Her cheeks appeared to be contoured with a dark blush, and she wore a pink shade on her lush lips.
 Sierra added some bling to her look with a sparkly bracelet.
-She also wore hoop earrings and a small hoop belly piercing.
-She also sported a bold white polish on her nails.
+She also wore hoop earrings and a small hoop belly piercing, as well as sported a bold white polish on her nails.

-The update was a hit, with more than 18,000 of her followers hitting the like button within an hour of her posting it.
+The update was a hit with her fans, with more than 18,000 of her followers hitting the like button within an hour of her posting it.

 She left a flirty caption, while also tagged the maker of the athletic wear.

-The post certainly got her fans to talking.
+The post certainly got her fans talking.

 “Oh my God You really have very cool beauty,” one Instagram user wrote.